 The University of Colorado Boulder is required to comply with regulations of the Colorado Department of Public Health & Environment (CDPHE) and other regulatory agencies to protect against illicit campus discharges of pollutants to storm and surface water conveyances (such as storm drains, parking lot runoff, gutters, etc.).
 Illegal discharges include processed/chlorinated water, petroleum residues, chemicals, pesticides, sediment, trash, etc.

-The Department of Environmental Health & Safety (EH&S) oversees and enforces these efforts on campus, including the administration of a campus-wide Municipal Separate Storm Sewer Systems (MS4) Permit.
+The Department of Environmental Health & Safety (EH&S) oversees efforts on campus to protect stormwater, including the administration of a campus-wide Municipal Separate Storm Sewer Systems (MS4) Permit.
 This permit requires documentation and reporting of campus efforts to promote environmental stewardship related to protection of storm conveyances and surface waters in the following categories: Public Education & Outreach; Public Participation & Involvement; Illicit Discharge Detection & Elimination, Construction Site Stormwater Runoff Control, Post Construction Stormwater Management, and Pollution Prevention & Good Housekeeping.
 A Program Description Document (PDD) documents the campus procedures used to maintain compliance with the MS4 permit.
 The PDD is available for public review and comment free of charge.
 Contact EH&S at the phone number and/or email address provided below to receive a copy of the PDD.